 Most people involved in a family law case in Canada know that the amount of spousal support or child support that must be paid is based on income.
 However, often people receive one-off payments during a year that they don’t normally receive – this is known as non-recurring income.
 Similarly, a person may suffer a one-off loss during a year.
 While these one-off payments and losses are considered income or losses for income tax purposes, are they considered income or losses for family law purposes?

 The answer is, as always, it depends on the facts of your case.
-Sections 17(1)(c) and 17(2) of the Child Support Guidelines give judges a discretion to decide whether to include or exclude one-off payments in income.
+Sections 17(1)(c) and 17(2) of the Child Support Guidelines give judges a discretion to decide whether to include or exclude one-off payments of income or one-off losses.
 However, over time, certain patterns emerge in judges’ decisions.
 While they are not “rules” they can provide guidance as to your particular case.

 There is a bias in the courts towards including non-recurring income in income for child support and spousal support purposes.
 The philosophy behind this is that if you can pay more support, you should be required to do so, as this is what’s best for the children.
 There’s also another guiding principle in the courts, which is that a child’s standard of living should be about the same at each parent’s household.